Admission to the school

 In Year Admissions

 An ‘In Year admission’ is the process whereby you apply for a place at a school if your child is already attending school and you wish to move them to another school.
 Applications for admission to the school at any time other than the start of Year 7 should be made via the school by completing an In Year Casual Admissions Form (IYCAF).
-A copy of the form can be found HERE.
+A copy of the form can be found HERE, this must be submitted directly to the school via post or email to email@example.com

-Applicants who have not passed the Kent Test will be tested by the school to obtain evidence of their ability to keep pace with the work at this selective school.
+Applicants will be tested by the school to obtain evidence of their ability to keep pace with the work at this selective school.
 Students will be tested in English, Maths, Science and a Modern Foreign Language (we offer French, German and Spanish), and will be based on material that your child should have studied according to the National Curriculum for her age group.

 Parents will be advised of the outcome of their application.
 Should an application be refused, parents have a statutory right of appeal and they should write to: The Appeal Panel Administrator, Kent County Council, Legal and Democratic Services, Sessions House, County Hall, Maidstone, Kent.
 ME14 1XQ